The Public Paperfolding History Project

 Le Porte-Allumettes (The Match Holder)

-Le Pingouin (The Penguin)
+Le Pingouin (cut)

 Le Classeur a Papier (The Paper Holder), La Maison (The House)

-La Poule Qui Bat Des Ailes (The Flapping Bird)
+La Poule Qui Bat Des Ailes - The Flapping Bird

-Paysanne (Peasant)
+Paysanne (Peasant) - Soeur Rosalie

 Booklet 4

-Rosace Decorative
+Rosace Decorative - The Interlocking Star

 Le Lampion (The Lantern) / The Kettle